Joel-Barratt/Eukaryotyping/README.md

  3. The issue of analyzing specimens which may be extremely complex, potentially representing mixed populations of individuals.
 Ever try to construct a phylogeny or generate a cluster dendrogram in a situation where for one MLST marker you detect one haplotype, at another you detect three, at another you detect four and another you detect two - in the same specimen?
 This is essentially what we deal with when we attempt to genotype *Cyclospora cayetanensis* directly from human stool.
 It gets extremely complicated.

 4. The absence of distance statistics that appropriately consider all aspects of genetic data (e.g. allele frequency, entropy of loci, nuclear versus extranuclear inheritance).
-Simpler metrics such as Bray-Curtis dissimilarty and Jaccard distances faily to consider these aspects of geneti data.
+Simpler metrics such as Bray-Curtis dissimilarty and Jaccard distances fail to consider these aspects of genetic data.

 _Please cite the following [manuscript](https://www.cambridge.org/core/journals/parasitology/article/genotyping-genetically-heterogeneous-cyclospora-cayetanensis-infections-to-complement-epidemiological-case-linkage/0C51FBFFB172DF50357C1D171E9B8657) if you use the Eukaryotyping code in your work:_